 George Clooney has a group of guys he hangs with, and despite high-profile chicks, he’s still spotted getting out with just the boys to ride motorcycles or go boating.
 Remember the TV newsman Tom Brokaw?
 Did this for years.
 He used to lead a loose band of men called the “Do Boys.”
 They’ve gone packing through Mongolia and fishing in Patagonia.
 A couple of years ago, he showed up in a bonefishing article in Garden and Gun that referenced the “do-boys.”

-If “Do Boys” didn’t remind me of dough boys or hairdos, I’d like the reference, but I prefer to think of my guy friends as a loose band of men or even a tribe.
+If “Do Boys” didn’t remind me of dough boys or hairdos, I’d like the reference, but I prefer to think of my guy friends as a loose band of men.

 Of course, you don’t have to be a George or a Tom to lead the pack.
 All you have to do is organize the trip.
 Here’s the core elements of your system: